jpress7639/anne-slovin-studio/README.md

 Anne Slovin's Music Studio Website

 ### Goal
-To make a user-friendly site to find information on Anne's private studio where they can find information,
+To make a user-friendly React-App site to find information on Anne's private studio where they can find information and to be able to contact Anne to book lessons.
+Also, post MVP goal is to teach the client how to update information on the website.

 #### Component Breakdown

-> Use this section to go into further depth regarding your components, including breaking down the components as stateless or stateful, and considering the passing of data between those components.

 |  Component   |    Type    | state | props | Description                                                      |
 | :----------: | :--------: | :---: | :---: | :--------------------------------------------------------------- |